Sarah Everard: Police missed Wayne Couzens indecent exposure link

 Couzens will spend his life in prison.

+The IOPC is looking into the Met's handling of three potential incidents.

+The most recent concerns whether officers "responded appropriately" when they were called to a fast food restaurant in south London on 28 February, three days before the marketing executive was kidnapped.

-In 2015, Kent Police received a report of an alleged indecent exposure.
+Separately in 2015, Kent Police received a report of an alleged indecent exposure.

 Couzens was not named as the suspect, but the vehicle involved was identified.
 That information would have been enough to establish that Couzens was the owner.